Abnormal Uterine Bleeding

 What causes abnormal uterine bleeding?

-Many different things can cause abnormal uterine bleeding.
+A variety things can cause abnormal uterine bleeding.
 Pregnancy is a common cause.
 Polyps or fibroids (small and large growths) in the uterus can also cause bleeding.
 Rarely, a thyroid problem, infection of the cervix or cancer of the uterus can cause abnormal uterine bleeding.

 In most women, abnormal uterine bleeding is caused by a hormone imbalance.
 When hormones are the problem, healthcare providers call the problem dysfunctional uterine bleeding, or DUB.
 Abnormal bleeding caused by hormone imbalance is more common in teenagers or in women who are approaching menopause.